 That famous lamb.
 Those Palisade peaches, Olathe corn, and Rocky Ford melons.
-The ubiquitous green chile.
-Ever-flowing beer.
+That ubiquitous green chile.
+The ever-flowing beer.
 Anyone who still claims there’s no such thing as Colorado cuisine just hasn’t been looking hard enough.
 This guide to its capital city will show you where to find it at its very best.

 Welcome to the Land of Literally Elevated Cuisine

 Over the past few years, the restaurant publicity machine has begun to attach the adjective “elevated” to just about everything from comfort food to cocktails.
 Here in the Mile High City (so nicknamed, to be clear, for its altitude and not its cannabis industry), we can joke that our culinary culture has always been elevated; it just took the national media, which had long dismissed Denver as a cowtown, a while to notice.